Australia easily defeated New Zealand in Melbourne on Sunday to secure the 2015 Cricket World Cup crown.

 Even the all-singing, all-dancing John Mooney fan club, 20-strong and resplendent in their lime-green headbands, looked downhearted as the winner-takes-all final World Cup Pool B match between Ireland and Pakistan dribbled to its conclusion at the Adelaide Oval.

 Rory McIlroy's two-under-par 70 was enough for him to ease to victory at the Dubai Desert Classic.

-Novak Djokovic defeated Rafael Nadal in straight sets on Sunday to win the China Open.
+Novak Djokovic defeated Andy Murray in four sets to seal glory at the Australian Open.

 Stephen Lee's appeal against his 12-year ban for snooker match-fixing will begin in January.